 Justine has 10 years experience in animal welfare and over 30 years of experience in customer service.
 She has served as Shelter Operations Director since 2017 and is responsible for ensuring that all areas of shelter operations run smoothly and efficiently.

-Alana Williamson – Development Director
+Amanda Porter – Development / Fundraising Director

 Board of Directors

 The Humane Society of Forsyth County, GA’s Board of Directors is a volunteer board comprised of local residents who help the Society fulfill its mission.
 The Board sets the organization’s road-map for the future and works at fundraising throughout the year.
 Our board members bring a wealth of experience in many different businesses, financial and global areas.
-If you are interested in becoming a Board Member you may contact Bea Wilson.

 Scot Rucker, II – President

 Scot Rucker, II has served as a board member of the Humane Society of Forsyth County since 2015.
 His love for all animals started at a young age.
 He then moved on to his true passion of owning his own business of training dogs.
 He initiated the HSFC “Friends of Nina Program” and also serves on the Forsyth County Bite Board.
-He lives in Gainesville with his wife Diane and their 3 black labs and Humane Hearts Therapy Golden Retriever.

 Jamie Porter – Vice President